adamgross42/FTMS-rower/README.md

-CAUTION: THIS IS A HAND-MADE MIRROR - future updates, contribnutions etc. only on https://git.kmpr.at/kamp/FTMS-Rower
+CAUTION: THIS IS A HAND-MADE MIRROR - future updates, contributions etc. only on https://git.kmpr.at/kamp/FTMS-Rower

 # FTMS-Rower